 Masai giraffe range across central and southern Kenya; throughout Tanzania; and an isolated population exists in the South Luangwa Valley, northeastern Zambia (formerly known as Thornicroft's giraffe).
 Extralimital populations (those outside their natural range) have been translocated to the Akagera National Park, Rwanda.
-Formerly the most populous giraffe with an estimated 66,500 individuals three decades ago, less than half (32,500) of them remain in the wild today.
-Approximately 600 of the remaining individuals occur in the geographically isolated Zambian population.
+Formerly the most populous giraffe with an estimated 71,000 individuals three decades ago, less than half (35,000) of them remain in the wild today.
 Ongoing reports of poaching suggest that their population continues to decrease.
+The IUCN Red List assessment of Masai giraffe is under final review, and considering their overall decline of approximately 50%, it will most likely result in a threatened category listing.
+Thornicroft's giraffe were recently added to the IUCN Red List and listed as Vulnerable because even though the population has remained stable for the last three decades, they only occur in low numbers in one geographical area.
+Further research is required to establish whether Thornicroft's giraffe are genetically identical to Masai giraffe, or should be considered a subspecies of Masai giraffe.